ci-and-cd/topinfra-maven/README.md

 Maven core extensions run before maven plugins help you logging into docker registry, decrypting gpg key or customizing settings files etc...

+These extension need to be run before any maven plugins (so they have to be extensions not plugins).

 ### 1. Install topinfra-maven